zbabac/VCT/README.txt

-v1.8.0.5	- added option to remove embedded subtitle from source, since there were problems noticed with some files (e.g. subtitle stream positioned before audio stream)
+v1.8.1.0	- added option to remove embedded subtitle from source, since there were problems noticed with some files (e.g. subtitle stream positioned before audio stream)
 		- added "Remove Output Path" button; before, it was neccessary to close the app to change output path
-		- fixed null reference errors that caused file info not to display some audio or video info
+		- fixed all errors that caused file info not to display some audio or video info

 IMPORTANT NOTE about FPS options: if input video file is loaded via "Input File" button, then exact FPS is loaded from file.
 In that case, either "Slow Motion" or "Set FPS" can make sense, not both.